The Moon Dictionary

 Strawberry Moon

-Named by Algonquin tribes for the short strawberry harvesting season in the North.
+Named by Algonquin tribes for the short strawberry harvesting season in the northeastern United States and Canada.

 Sturgeon Moon

-Named because the giant sturgeon of the Great Lakes were most readily caught during this part of summer.
+Named because giant lake sturgeon were most readily caught in the Great Lakes during late summer.

 Supermoon